 1. Motivate Your Employees with Praise

 Studies show that employees view praise as the most rewarding benefit they can receive from their employer.
-A study funded by Make Their Day – Employee Recognition that Works, states that 88 percent of the employees surveyed found praise from their managers very or extremely motivational.
+A study funded by Make Their Day – Employee Recognition that Works, states that 88% of the employees surveyed found praise from their managers very or extremely motivational.

 Tip: Practice showing your dental assistants, receptionists and hygienists that you are grateful for all their assistance throughout the day.